Ground Zero looked a whole lot different than it had the first time I'd laid eyes on it in 2003.

 On our tour of the memorial, we learned about the sunken pools, the Freedom Tower, and the “survivor tree” – a callery pear tree that was found burnt and mostly dead at Ground Zero, but that managed to cling to life and survive.
 The tree has become a symbol of hope and rebirth in New York City, and is now located at the 9/11 Memorial.

 9/11 Museum – General admission is $24, and includes entry to the museum and memorial.
-The museum is open from 9 a.m. to either 8 or 9 p.m., depending on the day of the week.
+The museum reopens to victims' families on September 11, 2020, and to the general public on September 12.
+The Museum will be open Thursday and Friday from 12-7 p.m. and on Saturday through Monday from 10 a.m.-5 p.m.
+The Museum will be closed Tuesdays and Wednesdays.
 If you have a New York City Pass, you can save on museum entry.
-Or you can purchase a ticket here.
+Or you can purchase a ticket in advance here.

 9/11 Tribute Museum – Guided walking tours plus a visit to the tribute museum costs $25 for adults.

-One World Observatory – The observation deck atop the “Freedom Tower” (One World Trade) is now open.
+One World Observatory – Round out your visit with a trip to the observation deck atop the “Freedom Tower” (One World Trade).
 Admission starts at $34 per person.
 Go up just before sunset for some amazing views.
+(And I recommend booking a skip-the-line ticket in advance.
+Book here.)

 Tours to check out: The following tours encompass many of the above experiences: